technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

 21. Click in-between the double quotation marks and select the **lightning bolt icon** from the right.
+    **Note:** If you are not able to view the icon, try reducing the zoom size of the browser.

     ![](./media/image78.png)

-22. In the **Dynamic Content** tab select the **ResumeNumber** parameter.
+23. In the **Dynamic Content** tab select the **ResumeNumber** parameter.

     ![](./media/image79.png)

-23. The **ResumeNumber** parameter will now be added as dynamic content to the text property.
+24. The **ResumeNumber** parameter will now be added as dynamic content to the text property.

     ![](./media/image80.png)

-24. We'll repeat the same steps for the RESUME NAME PLACEHOLDER.
+25. We'll repeat the same steps for the RESUME NAME PLACEHOLDER.
 Scroll down to the line where you see the text property for RESUME NAME PLACEHOLDER.
 Highlight the placeholder value and delete it.
 Click in-between the double quotation marks and select the select